Medically Reviewed

 Treatment for Adderall Addiction

-Due to the way Adderall interacts with the brain, prolonged use can potentially lead to addiction.3 However, drug addiction is a disease that can be treated via detox, counseling, behavioral therapy, and more.11
+Due to the way Adderall interacts with the brain, prolonged use can potentially lead to addiction.3 However, drug addiction is a disease that can be treated via behavioral therapy, peer support, and more.11

 Depending on how often, how much, and by what method a person consumes Adderall, stimulant use disorder for amphetamines can develop as quickly as one week after the first exposure.
 12

 If you or a loved one are experiencing Adderall addiction, a professional diagnosis and treatment can help.
-Treatment typically provides both symptomatic assistance and therapeutic support during detox and regarding withdrawal symptoms.
-According to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5), people undergoing withdrawal from amphetamines may experience dysphoria or severe depression, which can be treated in a professional treatment setting.12
+Treatment typically provides therapeutic support.
+According to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5), people undergoing withdrawal from amphetamines may experience dysphoria or severe depression.12

 Treatment for Adderall addiction is likely to include various behavioral therapies that can help:14